AKSarav/YamlQL/docs/concepts/schema-transformation.md

 #### Dictionary Root
 If the YAML root is a dictionary (the most common case), its top-level keys are treated as tables.

+**Heuristic for Single Keys**: To create a more intuitive schema, if there is only one top-level key and its value is a *dictionary* (common in files like Kubernetes manifests), YamlQL will "step inside" that key and use its children as the main tables.
+In all other cases (e.g., a single key pointing to a list, or multiple top-level keys), the keys themselves are used to form the table names.

 ```yaml
 # Input YAML
 version: '3.8'